Mathpix/spectra-review-paper-competition/submissions/adversarial-attacks.md

 ---
-title: Adversarial attacks in deep learning: what can they teach us?
+title: "Adversarial attacks in deep learning: what can they teach us?"
 description: Review of the major studies discussing adversarial attacks and defences
 author: Veronika Samborska
 ---

-# Adversarial attacks in deep learning: what can they teach us?

 A tutorial accompanying this review can be found [here](https://github.com/veronikasamborska1994/adversarial_attacks).